 - Eliminates the need to interrupt sex for contraception

 - Doesn't require partner participation

-- Can remain in place for up to five years
+- Can remain in place for up to seven years

-- Can be removed at any time, followed by a quick return to your normal fertility
+- Can be removed at any time, followed by a quick return to fertility

-- Can be used while breast-feeding — although your health care provider will likely recommend waiting six to eight weeks after childbirth because earlier placement increases the risk of injuring the uterus during placement
+- Can be used while breast-feeding — although you may need to wait six to eight weeks after having a baby so that you don't risk injuring the uterus during placement

-- Doesn't carry the risk of side effects related to birth control methods containing estrogen
+- Doesn't carry the risk of side effects related to birth control that contains estrogen